berachain/polaris/eth/README.md

-# Polaris Ethereum
+# Polaris VM

-Welcome to Polaris Ethereum, a modular framework for injecting a Go-Ethereum (geth) EVM into any underlying consensus layer.
+Welcome to Polaris VM, a modular framework for injecting a Go-Ethereum (geth) EVM into any underlying consensus layer.
 This folder's directory structure closely resembles that of geth, as it is meant to be a thin wrapper around the existing geth codebase.
-The following architecture diagram shows how Polaris Ethereum integrates into the application level of a host chain.
+The following architecture diagram shows how Polaris VM integrates into the application level of a host chain.

 ![polaris_hld (1)](https://user-images.githubusercontent.com/113940816/223547650-0cb7c3ae-ac40-4281-bbf6-849a5b86d6f8.jpeg)

 ## api

-`api` includes the public Chain API that Polaris Ethereum exports.
+`api` includes the public Chain API that Polaris VM exports.

 ## core